olga-mir/k8s/demo/2023-gke-eks-pod-ip-exhaustion/README.md

 Purpose of this demo is to explore different approaches to k8s IP Address Management (IPAM) by examining Pod IP exhaustion mitigation strategies in GKE and EKS.

 Managed Kubernetes distributions rely on the computing and networking primitives of the specific cloud platforms they are built on, often exhibiting substantial variations beyond the fundamental principles.
+Additionally Kubernetes itself provides hundreds of configuration options which further contributes to discrepancies.

-On top of that k8s itself comes with extensive array of configuration options, one example is `--allocate-node-cidrs` flag for `kube-controller-manger` which impacts when Pod IP(s) are allocated.
-GKE and EKS choose different approaches and this demo will illustrate its effects, advantages and disadvantages.
+## Source Code

 The clusters for this demore were provisioned using source code in this repo: